Everest Base Camp Trek - 14 Days

 Farewell Dinner

-When you successfully finish your trek to Everest and return from Lukla to Kathmandu, we will set up a farewell dinner for you.
+When you successfully finish your trek to Everest Base Camp and return from Lukla to Kathmandu, we will set up a farewell dinner for you.
 This will be a special chance to celebrate your success, share your stories, and reflect on the incredible journey.

 During the dinner, you will also have the opportunity to share your thoughts about our services, guides, and overall support throughout your trip.
 It's how we express our gratitude for your choice and ensure that your trip concludes on a memorable note.